 The temperature is enjoyable now.
 Instead of sitting at Cafe del Mar, you buy your beer from the small seller at the corner and watch the sunset from the top of the wall.
 It’s astonishing.

 A little hungry?
 Let’s go; it’s the perfect timing to go to Getsemani.

 Are you ready for the party tonight?
 Good.

 As I said before, the Trinity place is perfect for the beginning of the evening.
 People are sitting on the stairs, watching the shows going in front of them.

-You can eat the street food or you can decide to go to a famous cocktail and tapas bar: Demente!
-It’s a little expensive but it’s so good ! 🙂
+You can eat the street food, or you can decide to go to a famous cocktail and tapas bar: Demente!
+It’s a little expensive but tasty! 🙂

 Then, the night is only yours.

 You walk in the street of Getsemani, drink some beers and discover the street art in La Calle de la Sierpe.
 After all the tapas you ate, it’s time to do exercise and move your body on the dance floor.